 The essence of cross-platform attribution is getting as close to our hypothetical bird’s-eye view as possible.
 With cross-platform attribution, you can track and analyze all the different touchpoints you maintain with your customers, across all the different platforms and channels they use to interact with your brand.

-By integrating cross-platform attribution into your mobile marketing stack, you can leave behind the cookie-based or device-ID-based attribution that’s became the stale status-quo, and instead embrace people-based attribution.
+By integrating cross-platform attribution into your mobile marketing stack, you can leave behind the cookie-based or device-ID-based attribution that’s became the stale status-quo, and instead embrace Branch’s attribution model.
 You’re tapping into the exact insights you need to understand how users—regardless of their platform(s) of choice—interact with your brand.
 You’re creating an environment in which you treat and track your users as the people they are.

 Why should cross-platform attribution matter to you?
 If you’re not accurately measuring the full customer path across each user platform, you could be underinvesting or overinvesting in certain acquisition platforms.